 Is there a recommended dosage of medical marijuana for appetite?

 There is still so much to learn about the effects of medical marijuana on appetite.
 While some people find relief by taking smaller doses, others need to take much larger doses.
 Speaking with a doctor about what dosage is right for you is extremely important.
-However, some believe that a around 2-5 grams per day effectively stimulates hunger when you’re just starting out.
+However, some believe that around 2-5 grams per day effectively stimulates hunger when you’re just starting out.
 Here for physician resources.

 However, always consult with your marijuana doctor before starting any new treatment, especially if you are taking other medications or have health concerns.
 And remember to always start with a low dose, no matter which method of administering CBD you use and increase as needed until desired results are reached.